Krste Misirkov: Last years in Bulgaria

 After being expelled by the Romanian authorities, Misirkov returned to Sofia at the end of 1918, where he spent one year as a head of the Historical Department of the National Museum of Ethnography.
 He proceeded to work as a teacher and director of the high schools in Karlovo and Koprivshtitsa.
-During this period (but before 1923), the Internal Macedonian Revolutionary Organization (IMRO) marked Misirkov as harmful to its cause and supposedly considering his assassination, but reconsidered after he met with a representative of the organization.
-He also resumed his journalistic activity and published many articles on the Macedonian Question in the Bulgarian press.
-Misirkov died in 1926 and was buried in the graveyards in Sofia with the financial support of 5000 levs from the Ministry of Education, as an honoured educator.
+During this period (but before 1923), IMRO marked Misirkov as harmful to its cause and supposedly considering his assassination, but reconsidered after he met with a representative of the organization.
+In this period, Misirkov also advocated a Bulgarian identity for the Macedonians as a choice preferable to Serbian.
+He also resumed his journalistic activity and published many articles on the Macedonian Question in the Bulgarian press and in some of them expressed Macedonian national ideas.
+In the article "The Path of Reconciliation" from January 1925 he wrote: "The Macedonian national feeling and national awareness are as old as the Bulgarian and the Serbian are."
+In another article called "Macedonian nationalism", Misirkov stressed that the: "Macedonian intelligentsia sought and found other means to fight with, namely an independent Macedonian scientific thought and Macedonian national consciousness."
+Misirkov wrote in the article "School and socialism" from May 1925: "In 1897 I went to Petrograd University and for five years was among the Bulgarian studentship as Bulgarian and member of the Bulgarian Student Society."
+Misirkov died in 1926 after a short illness and was buried in the graveyards in Sofia.
+The Ministry of Education issued a financial support of 5000 levs for his burial.

 Works

 In his life, Misirkov wrote one book, one diary, published one issue of a magazine and wrote more than thirty articles.
-His book "On the Macedonian Matters" was published in Sofia in 1903.
-The magazine was called "Vardar" and was published in 1905 in Odessa, Russian Empire.
-The articles that Misirkov wrote have been published in different newspapers and they were focused on different topics.
-The book, magazine and a number of his article were written in the Central Macedonian dialects, which are basis of Modern Macedonian.
+His book On the Macedonian Matters was published in Sofia in 1903.
+The magazine was called Vardar and was published in 1905 in Odessa, Russian Empire.
+The articles that Misirkov wrote were published in different newspapers and focused on different topics.
+The book, magazine and a number of his article were written in the Central Macedonian dialects, which are the basis of Modern Macedonian.